Merzasphor/MWSE/docs/source/lua/api/lfs/lock.rst

 Returns
 ----------------------------------------------------------------------------------------------------

+The function has more than one return value.

+success (`boolean`_, `nil`_)
-`boolean`_, `nil`_. true if the operation was successful, or nil in the case of an error.
+    true if the operation was successful, or nil in the case of an error.

-`string`_, `nil`_.
+error (`string`_, `nil`_)
     In the case of an error, a string describing the issue.
 In particular, if the lock exists and is not stale it returns the "File exists" message.

 Parameters
 ----------------------------------------------------------------------------------------------------